zjxhahaha/Graduation-Design/README.md

 Hello, this is my Graduation Design

-this is to learn branch
+first attemp to use git